 32. Start And Join Conversations on Social Media

 Social media is a great place to connect with customers in real-time.
 Imagine you’re a clothing company and you find a tweet saying “I need to get rid of my clothes and start afresh.”
 This is a great opportunity to pitch your company and your mouth-watering offer the customer can’t resist.
 A conversation like this allows you to jump in front of customers who are likely to buy your product and even recommend you to their friends on social sites.
 Increasing your reach on social media reduces your customer acquisition cost.
 Soon, you won’t have to reach out to everyone who is need of your products.
 Your business would be so popular because your customers are talking about you.

 33. Offer A Free Trial

+Top internet marketing companies like Shopify, Moz and Squarespace all offer free trials for their products.
 Back in 2013, Neil Patel tested each of the below for his product, The Traffic System which sells at $197: